syncfusion-content/ej2-spreadsheet-docs/ej2-javascript/spreadsheet/rows-and-columns.md

 {% previewsample "page.domainurl/code-snippet/spreadsheet/column-width-cs1" %}
 {% endif %}

-## Modify the column header's text
+## Change the text in the column headers

-You can change the column header's text using the `beforeCellRender` event.
-And check whether the rendered cell is `headerCell` using `e-header-cell` class and modify its `innerHTML` based on the user-defined text.
+Using the `beforeCellRender` event, you can change the text in the column headers.
+In that event, you can use the `e-header-cell` class to identify the header cell element and update its text value.

-The following code example shows how to modify the column header's text in the spreadsheet.
+The following code example shows how to change the text in the column headers.

 {% if page.publishingplatform == "typescript" %}